Silver price today (December 17), in the first session of the week, recorded a slight increase in domestic and world silver prices.

 1 kg | 25,027,000 | 25,190,000 |

 Silver prices edged up after three straight sessions of steep declines.
-In addition, a weakening Chinese economy could impact other macro factors, such as global growth, supply chains, and even investment strategies in renewable energy.
+In addition, the weakening Chinese economy could also impact other macro factors, such as global growth, supply chains and even investment strategies in renewable energy sectors.
 These concerns will cause investors and industrial companies to adjust their forecasts for future demand and prices of silver.

-Moreover, the rising trend of the US dollar along with the US 10-year bond yield rising to a two-week high has prompted investors to move to higher-yielding and safer assets such as US government bonds.
-This reduces the demand for assets such as silver, which are considered safe havens and do not directly yield interest like bonds.
+Moreover, the rising trend of the US dollar along with the US 10-year bond yield rising to a two-week high has pushed investors to higher-yielding and safer assets such as US government bonds.
+This reduces the demand for assets such as silver, which are considered safe haven investments and do not directly yield interest like bonds.

 Source: https://congthuong.vn/gia-bac-hom-nay-17122024-bac-quay-da-u-tang-nhe-364587.html